csci110/csci110.github.io/5_PuzzlePrincess_old.md

 This is complete code to examine the first diagonal (upper left to lower right) and see if it contains a winning move.

 There is a lot of repetitive code here.
-Although there is a clever way to compress this code, it's a little *too* clever to present here.
 After you finish the game, you could challenge yourself to see if you can write a compressed version of this code.

 - [ ] Using your code for the first diagonal as a model, add code to check the second diagonal (upper right to lower left) and see if it contains a winning move.

 ### Find forking move

+Counting winning moves will allow us to complete the last move-finding stub.
 Currently, `findForkingMove(forOpponent)` is a stub that just returns `false`.

 Complete the method definition, using the following strategy:

 - [ ] Use nested loops to examine each array cell.
 If it is an empty square, tentatively place a marker there, then call `countWinningMoves(forOpponent)`.
 If there is more than one winning move as a result of the tentative move, play that move with a call to `playInSquare` and return `true`.
 If not, undo the tentative move (with a call to `unmarkSquare`) and keep looking.
 If you go through the entire array, there is no fork to be found, so return false.

-Run the game and test the NPC's logic for finding forks.
+- [ ] Run the game and test the NPC's logic for finding forks.
 Playing as the princess, place markers so that the stranger has an opportunity to fork, and see that he does so.
 Troubleshoot and debug until this is working correctly.

 ## Avoiding the double threat